shelleywong/CSCI567-Course-Materials/Syllabus.md

 ## Prerequisites

-CINS 370 with a grade of C or higher, or CSCI 211 and MINS 335, or MINS 325 and MINS 335. (or approved equivalents, check with your advisor)
+- CINS 370 with a grade of C or higher, or
+- CSCI 211 and MINS 335, or
+- MINS 325 and MINS 335.
+- (or approved equivalents, check with your advisor)

 Students who take this class without completing the prerequisite class will be given a failing grade.

 ## Course Accounts

 * Canvas
-  * [Chico State Canvas](https://canvas.csuchico.edu/) - I am teaching two sections of CINS467 this semester, and I will use the same Canvas Course for both sections.
-One other section of CINS467 is being taught by a different professor; make sure you are able to access my section of CINS 467.
+  * [Chico State Canvas](https://canvas.csuchico.edu/) - Class content, Assignment due dates, and other important info can be found here.
+I will occasionally post announcements and send emails through Canvas, so keep an eye out for any messages.
 * PollEverywhere
   * [Login/Create Account](https://www.polleverywhere.com/auth/saml/csuchico) - If you have not already done so, create an account and login to PollEverywhere.
 PollEverywhere will be used during lectures for feedback and to track participation.
 There is a campus license for PollEverywhere and for your participation to be registered, your account must be tied to your csuchico email.
   * [pollev.com/techturtle](https://pollev.com/techturtle) - This is the PollEv link that will be used during lectures throughout the semester.

 ## Textbook

 There is no required textbook for this course.
 Instead, throughout the semester, we will reference official documentation and other resources that are readily available online.
-See the [CINS 467 Useful Links](https://github.com/shelleywong/CINS467-Course-Materials/blob/main/Links.md) provided in my GitHub repo, and look for links provided during class as we work through each module.
+See the [CSCI 567 Useful Links](https://github.com/shelleywong/CSCI567-Course-Materials/blob/main/Links.md) provided in my GitHub repo, and look for links provided during class as we work through each module.

 ## Laptop